junghan0611/spacemacs/doc/LAYERS.md

 `some-file.el` first, and then proceed.

 After evaluating the above code, you can try to inspect `some-function` by doing `SPC h d f some-function`.
-It will say it\'s an auto-loaded function, and that nothing else is known about it until it is loaded.
+It will say it's an auto-loaded function, and that nothing else is known about it until it is loaded.
 The call to `autoload` can optionally include more information, such as a doc-string, whether the function can be called interactively, and so